-See Internationalization of the Securities Markets, Report of the Staff of the U.S. Securities and Exchange Commission to the Senate Committee on Banking, Housing, and Urban Affairs and the House Committee on Energy and Commerce (July 27, 1987) ("Report on Internationalization") at III-43 to III-53.
+See Internationalization of the Securities Markets.
+Report of the Staff of the U.S. Securities and Exchange Commission to the Senate Committee on Banking, Housing, and Urban Affairs and the House Committee on Energy and Commerce (July 27, 1987) ("Report on Internationalization") at III-43 to III-53.

-Since 1985, the Commission has approved several linkages between U.S. and foreign exchanges, including the link between the Montreal Stock Exchange and the Boston Stock Exchange, and the links between the Toronto Stock Exchanges, respectively.
-See Report on Internationalization at V-49 to V-57 Presently, only the Montreal Stock Continued
+Since 1985, the Commission has approved several linkages between U.S. and foreign exchanges, including the link between the Montreal Stock Exchange and the Boston Stock Exchange, and the links between the Toronto Stock Exchange and the American and Midwest Stock Exchanges, respectively.
+See Report on Internationalization at V-49 to V-57 Presently, only the Montreal Stock clearing systems.
+The desire of investors to trade in financial markets around the world is increasing steadily, and many major institutional investors, particularly investment companies, insurance companies, pension funds, and large commercial banks, are active on an international basis.
+6

+Continued